Crime, Policing and Fire Group Tel: 020 7035 4848

 If you are dissatisfied with this response you may request an independent internal review

-of our handling of your request by submitting a complaint within two months to the address
+of our handling of your request by submitting a complaint within two months to email@example.com,

-As part of any internal review the Department's handling of your information request will be
+As part of any internal review the Department's handling of your information request would

-remain dissatisfied after this internal review, you would have a right of complaint to the
+were to remain dissatisfied after an internal review, you would have a right of complaint to

-Information Commissioner as established by section 50 of the Freedom of Information Act.
+the Information Commissioner as established by section 50 of the FOIA.